-Polio has disappeared from New Zealand and most parts of the world as a result of immunisation.
+Polio is a highly infectious viral disease that can cause paralysis (muscle weakness).
+Polio has disappeared from New Zealand and most parts of the world as a result of immunisation, but it still exists in some developing countries.
 The Western Pacific region was declared polio free in 2000.

 The current list of polio infected countries is available on the Polio Global Eradication Initiative website.